-Co rporate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
+Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 PF INCIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OV /ERSIGHT 1.
-A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. and we have disclosed a copy of our board charter at: www.bellfg.com.au/#corporate-governance 1.: A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
-1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
-1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+Our reasons for not doing so are:5 PRINCIPLE 1 - LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVE ERSIGHT out: (a) the respective roles and responsibilities of its board and and we have disclosed a copy of our board charter at: www.bellfg.com.au/#corporate-governance ) A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director. ) 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+1 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.